djangocon/2023.djangocon.eu/_pages/organizers.md

   <section class="section-pad">
     <div class="row column">
       <p class="lead">
-        There is no "I" in DjangoCon US.
-Thank you to all our volunteers who make DjangoCon US happen!
+        There is no "I" in DjangoCon EU.
+Thank you to all our volunteers who make DjangoCon EU happen!
       </p>
       <div
         class="row small-up-1 smedium-up-2 medium-up-3 large-up-4 organizers">